Introduction to our blog series on improved forecasting using cognitive insights

 The challenge of human bias

 When evaluating the enrichments of human planners, we need to be aware of their cognitive biases.
-As humans are not capable to deal with too large amounts of data, they can provide suggestions that are irrational.
+As humans are not capable of dealing with too large amounts of data, they can provide suggestions that are irrational.

-Therefore a key element of our smart-touch forecasting approach is what we call ‘cognitive forecast enrichments’, in which we nudge the planner to take better enrichment decisions.
+Therefore a key element of our smart-touch forecasting approach is what we call ‘cognitive forecast enrichments’, in which we nudge the planner to make better enrichment decisions.

 In order to take the planner along in providing effective and efficient enrichments, we recommend the following four steps: